Key Takeaway

 Is body dysmorphia after weight loss the same as body dysmorphic disorder?

 Not necessarily.
 Body image adjustment after weight loss is a normal process that most people experience to some degree.
 Body dysmorphic disorder (BDD) is a clinical condition characterized by persistent, distressing preoccupation with perceived appearance flaws that causes significant impairment in daily life.
 The adjustment is temporary and improves with time and the strategies described above.
 BDD typically requires professional treatment.
-If you are unsure where you fall, a mental health evaluation can provide clarity.
+If you're unsure where you fall, a mental health evaluation can provide clarity.

 How long does it take for your brain to adjust to a new body?

-Does loose skin make body dysmorphia worse?
+Does loose skin make body image struggles worse?

-Can GLP-1 therapy contribute to body dysmorphia?
+Can GLP-1 therapy contribute to body image struggles following weight loss?

 Should I tell my prescribing physician about body image struggles?